Dollar adds to gains vs euro, index near seven-month high

 "In the context of what happened Friday, many people didn't expect the market to have such a muted reaction on the equities side of things," said Axel Merk, president and portfolio manager at Merk Hard Currency Fund in Palo Alto, California.

-The dollar index, which measures the greenback against a basket of major currencies, edged up 0.45 percent to 99.460, passing a seven-month high it hit following the Nov.
+The dollar index .DXY, which measures the greenback against a basket of major currencies, edged up 0.45 percent to 99.460, passing a seven-month high it hit following the Nov.
 6 release of a surprisingly robust U.S. jobs report.

-European Central Bank President Mario Draghi has been viewed by traders as signalling the ECB will move forward with further monetary easing next month in the euro zone, possibly cutting interest rates deeper into negative territory and buying more assets under its quantitative easing programme.
+European Central Bank President Mario Draghi has been viewed by traders as signaling the ECB will move forward with further monetary easing next month in the euro zone, possibly cutting interest rates deeper into negative territory and buying more assets under its quantitative easing program.

 A recent Reuters poll of more than 80 leading economists found a 70 percent chance the U.S. central bank would raise its short-term lending rate at its final meeting of the year on Dec.
 15-16.
 In October, 55 percent had seen a December rate rise.

-The dollar also rose against the Japanese yen, adding 0.5 percent on Monday to 123.23 yen per dollar, drawing strength from data showing Japan's economy slipped more than expected in the July-September period, the second consecutive quarter of economic contraction.
+The dollar also rose against the Japanese yen JPY=, adding 0.5 percent on Monday to 123.23 yen per dollar, drawing strength from data showing Japan's economy slipped more than expected in the July-September period, the second consecutive quarter of economic contraction.

 So far in November, the dollar has gained around 2 percent against the yen.